mlcommons/algorithmic-efficiency/docker/README.md

     REPO=mlcommons-docker-repo
     docker pull us-central1-docker.pkg.dev/$PROJECT/base_image:latest
 ```
-This is required when you deploy the built image on a GCP VM

 ### Setting up a Linux VM
 If you'd like to use a Linux VM, you will have to install the correct GPU drivers and the NVIDIA Docker toolkit.